 Clijsters lost only one set during the championship, as she won her fourth major title -- the previous three all coming at the U.S. Open (2005, 2009-10) -- in her eighth Grand Slam final.

-In 2010, Serena knocked off Henin in three sets to become the first back-to-back champion since Jennifer Capriati in 2001-02.
+In 2010, Serena knocked off Justine Henin in three sets to become the first back-to-back champion since Jennifer Capriati in 2001-02.
 In doing so, Serena captured this championship for the fifth time.
-In addition, Serena and her big sister Venus completed a sweep, as they defended their doubles title.
+In addition, Serena and Venus completed a sweep, as they defended their doubles title.

-Back in 2009, Serena cruised past Dinara Safina, 6-0, 6-3, for her 10th of 15 career major singles championships.
-The win, one of the most lopsided in Australian Open history, took only 59 minutes and occurred just a day after she and Venus took home the women's doubles title.
+In 2009, Serena cruised past Dinara Safina, 6-0, 6-3, for her 10th of 13 career major singles championships.
+The win, one of the most lopsided in Australian Open history, took only 59 minutes and occurred just a day after she and sister Venus took home the women's doubles title.

 Margaret Court was an 11-time winner of this event.
 Court won a total of 22 times at the Australian Open (11 singles, 8 doubles, 3 mixed titles).
 The draw consists of 128 players (108 Direct, 12 Qualifiers and up to eight wildcards).
 Chris O'Neil and Serena are the only players in women's Australian Open history to win this event as non-seeds.